-Regardless if you’re a business owner or freelancer, accounting software that can handle tasks like invoicing is a necessity.
+Regardless if you’re a business owner or freelancer, accounting and online invoice software that can handle tasks like invoicing is a necessity.
 After all, how else do you expect to be compensated for the goods and services that you’ve provided?

 But, with the seemingly endless amount of accounting software available, how can you narrow down these choices to find the best platform for you?